sebastian-boers/net-tools-toolbox/README.md

 - where does it break? → mtr
 - is it slow or just broken? → iperf3 / speedtest-cli
 - dns or not? → dig
-- what’s actually on the wire? → tcpdump
+- debug traffic output? → tcpdump

 ---